 - Related Entries

 Readers can take this distinction between the Greek and English terms too far.
 It is more tempting to argue against equating words from different languages than to insist on treating them interchangeably.
-And the discussion bears more on assessments of Platonic ethical theory, which draws on what may appear to be aesthetic approbation more than modern ethics does, than on whatever subject may fairly be called Plato's aesthetics.
+And the discussion bears more on assessments of Platonic ethical theory, which draws on what may appear to be aesthetic approbation more than modern ethics does, than on whatever subject may be called Plato's aesthetics.

 But even given these qualifications the reader should know how to tell what is beautiful from what is kalon.
 To begin with the two terms are commonly applied to different items.
 They have overlapping but distinct ranges of application.
 A passage in Plato may speak of a face or body that someone finds kalon, or for that matter a statue, a spoon, a tree, or a grassy place to rest (Phaedrus 230b).
 Then “beautiful” makes a natural equivalent to the Greek adjective, certainly sounding less stilted than the alternatives.
 Even here, however, it is telling that Plato far more often uses kalon for a face or body than for works of art and natural scenery.
 As far as unambiguous beauties are concerned, he has a smaller set in mind than we do (Kosman 2010).

 More typically kalon appears in contexts to which “beautiful” would fit awkwardly or not at all.
 For both Plato and Aristotle—and in many respects for Greek popular morality—kalon has a particular role to play as ethical approbation, not by meaning the same thing that agathon “good” means, but as a special complement to goodness.
 At times kalon narrowly means “noble,” often and more loosely “admirable.”
-The compound kalos k'agathos, the aristocratic ideal, is all-round praise, not “beautiful and good” as its compounds would translate separately but closer to “splendid and upright.”
+The compound kalos k'agathos, the aristocratic ideal, is all-round praise, not “beautiful and good” as its compounds would translate separately, but closer to “splendid and upright.”
 Here kalon is entirely an ethical term.
 Calling virtue beautiful feels misplaced in modern terms, or even perverse; calling wisdom beautiful, as the Symposium does (204b), will sound like an outright mistake (Kosman 2010, 348–350).

 The telling criterion will be not philological but philosophical.
 Studying the Hippias Major each reader should ask whether Plato's treatment of to kalon sounds relevant to questions one asks about beauty today.

-For a long time scholars treated the Hippias Major as a spurious dialogue.
-Today most agree that Plato wrote it.
-This dialogue follows Socrates and the Sophist Hippias through a sequence of attempts to define to kalon.
+The Hippias Major follows Socrates and the Sophist Hippias through a sequence of attempts to define to kalon.
 Socrates badgers Hippias, in classic Socratic ways, to identify beauty's general nature; Hippias offers three definitions.
 Quite preposterously for instance “a beautiful young woman is beautiful” (287e).
 Hippias had a reputation for the breadth of his factual knowledge.
-He compiled the first list of Olympic victors, for instance.
-But his attention to specifics and facts renders him incapable of generalizing to a philosophical definition.
+He compiled the first list of Olympic victors, and he might have written something like the first history of philosophy.
+But his attention to specifics renders him incapable of generalizing to a philosophical definition.